-When a gas cylinder is empty, or is no longer required, then the simplest and best way to return it is to identify the owner and request that it is collected.
+Before taking any disposal activity, first identify who is the owner of the cylinder.
+The owner’s permission is required for the disposal of a gas cylinder.
 To identify the cylinder owner may be as simple as looking at the label.
 An example of a typical label is shown in BCGA TIS 6, Gas cylinder identification.
-Label and colour coding requirements.
+Label and colour code requirements.
 Additionally, the name of the owner is usually permanently marked on the shoulder of the cylinder.

-In very rare cases, a cylinder and/or cylinder valve that has become damaged or that leaks, may require a special approach to ensure that it can be recovered safely and legally (for example, transportation in accordance with the Carriage of Dangerous Goods legislation).
+In very rare cases, a cylinder or valve that has become damaged or that leaks, may require a special approach to ensure that it can be recovered safely and legally (e.g. transportation in accordance with the Carriage of Dangerous Goods legislation).
 This is of particular concern where the gas contents are flammable or toxic.
 The cylinder may have to be moved to an installation which is able to make it safe – this activity is referred to as ‘salvage’.

 Within BCGA cylinder recovery and disposal is the responsibility of Technical Sub-Committee (TSC) 2.
-Members can access information on TSC2 via the Committee Meetings page.
+Members can access information on TSC2via the Committee Meetings page.

 Provides technical and safety guidelines and principles for the safe storage and handling of special gases in transportable containers up to the point where product is provided at the required pressure and flow at the junction with the user process.Guidelines on disposal are also given.The safe operation of processes is not included, although many of the principles given in this Code will apply.Go To Download Page